GeaucefStone/Secular_Democratic_Republic/contents/01B_constitution.md

 ### Section 5: Citizen Branch

 1. **Composition:** The Citizen Branch shall be composed of Citizens' Assemblies in each state.
-Each state's Assembly shall consist of 1,000 members, selected by annual sortition from the state's roster of eligible citizens.
+Each state's Assembly shall consist of 1,000 members, or adjusted according to population, per state, selected by annual sortition from the state's roster of eligible citizens.

 2. **Powers:** Each state's Citizens' Assembly shall have the power to: